-Learn about the range of online resources available for students including eBooks and databases through the State Library of NSW Information for HSC teachers.
+Learn about the range of online resources available for HSC students including eBooks and databases as well as online research workshops provided through the State Library of NSW Information for HSC teachers.

 We've created the following guides for you, with study and research tips.
 There are also links to past exams to help you prepare for the HSC or VCE.

 These guides are not intended to replace advice from your school.

 Looking for books on a particular topic?
 Use the Library's catalogue to find books available to borrow.

 You can also find open access resources.
 These are available online immediately and for free.
 Once again use the 'Refine my results' menu but select 'Open Access'.